 Mitchell County Historic Courthouse

-We have a special treat for July as Steve Gilly & Rod Mullen, hosts of the Stories: A History of Appalachia…One Story At A Time podcast present a talk on George Lafayette Carter.
+We have a special treat for July as Steve Gilly & Rod Mullins, hosts of the Stories: A History of Appalachia…One Story At A Time podcast, present a talk on George Lafayette Carter.
 Carter is most famous in the Mitchell County area for the development of the Carolina, Clinchfield & Ohio Railroad that runs through the County and down The Loops at Altapass, connecting the coalfields of Kentucky with the rail system in South Carolina.
-However, Carter has other notable achievements, including creating the city of Kingsport, Tennessee, the towns of Coalwood and Caretta, both in West Virginia, and the founding of what becomes East Tennessee State University.
-Gilly and Mullen will share details of the life of this remarkable individual, born in Hillsville, Virginia, who had tremendous impact on the economy of the Appalachian region.
+However, Carter has other notable achievements, including creating the city of Kingsport, Tennessee, the towns of Coalwood and Caretta, both in West Virginia and the founding of what becomes East Tennessee State University.
+Gilly and Mulins will share details of the life of this remarkable individual, born in Hillsville, Virginia, who had a tremendous impact on the economy of the Appalachian region.